 - On Instagram, sharing multiple photos that users can swipe through in a single post creates a carousel.
 Instagram users are typically likely to swipe through, which can give you a nice organic boost with the algorithm.

 - Animations: If you have a graphic designer on your team, you can add fun animations to catch the users attention when they’re scrolling through.
-You can also use a site like Canva, which offers free graphic design templates and assets.
+You can also use a site like Canva or Colorcinch, which offers free graphic design templates and assets.